-3.2 WORLD CHAMPIONSHIPS TITLES
+3.2 WORLD CHAMPIONSHIPS

-Gold medallists in all categories of the Elite and Open Division will receive the title of "UIPM Elite Triathle World Champion" and "UIPM Open World Triathle Champion".
+Gold medallists in all age groups of the BTWCH and for both genders will receive the title "UIPM Triathle World Champion" irrespective of having registered via NF portal or via web link.

 The UIPM Triathle World Ranking will work like the UIPM Modern Pentathlon World Ranking: Athletes who participate in different competitions (UIPM Biathle and Triathle World Championships, Continental Championships and National and Regional Competitions) will be awarded relevant points according to the result and the competition level as demonstrated in the following world ranking points chart (see next page).